Grade 3 Punctuation

 Discover Grade 3 punctuation standards

 By third grade, your child will already be comfortable using a range of basic punctuation.
-This will typically include the period, question mark, exclamation mark and the comma.
-If you would like a recap of these areas then you can visit our articles on first grade and second grade punctuation.
+This will typically include the period, question mark, exclamation mark, and the comma.
+Looking for a recap?
+Visit our first grade and second grade punctuation pages!

 DIALOGUE